CASE STUDY: Custom software solution for Chicago Children's Museum

 Creating this automated process was an enormous challenge since there is not anyone to edit and review the quality of each movie.
 There is just one chance to produce the movie and do it right.
 Many steps need to happen successfully and there is no margin for error.

 Story Hub has three main components.
 The first one is a backend web system where the team at the museum handles the maintenance of exhibits and photos.
 They can adjust audio narratives and provide access to their research team to study movies for different purposes.
-This web system was developed using Microsoft ASP.NET MVC and Microsoft SQL Server.
+This web system was developed using our ASP .net development services MVC and Microsoft SQL Server.

 The second component is the kiosk.
 This is where visitors record their videos that are turned into movies.
 The kiosk was developed as a web system with Microsoft ASP.NET MVC, Microsoft SQL Server, and JQuery.
 This allows the many workflows a visitor can take to produce a movie.
 The visitor video and audio capture function are done using an Adobe Flash component called HDFVR.
 It produces the streams that are fed into the third and final component to create the movie.
 The third component is the automated composition.